-The people’s houses, for almost the entire region, were primarily a cedar or sugar pine plank structure with the hearth area at least slightly below ground level.
+The peoples houses for almost the entire region was primarily a cedar or sugar pine plank structure with the hearth area at least slightly below ground level.
 Although sometimes the people lived parts of the year practically under the open sky as they traveled from one seasonal camp to the next.
 In the northern area along the Columbia River and the north coast, these plank houses were sometimes well over 100 feet long, and sometimes had several hearths and separate family areas partitioned off within the structure.
 Lewis and Clark in 1805 spoke of villages along the Columbia River with several hundred inhabitants (even though the epidemics of the 1770’s had made dramatic reductions in the populations there).

 Compiling a list of tribal groups that became incorporated into the Confederated Tribes of Siletz Indians as a tribe, or who had individual members who became incorporated into the Confederated Tribes is in itself a daunting task.
 The easiest way to accomplish it is to mention only the more general term for the language group or larger tribal affiliation, rather than getting down into the specifics of village based identity.
 However most of the old time people and many tribal members even today prefer to identify their tribal ancestry with as much detail as possible.
 Some examples of more general terms would be “Tillamook Tribe” rather than “Salmon River, Siletz, Nestucca or Nehalem Band of the Tillamook Tribe” or “Kalapuya Tribe” rather than the “Yamhill, Yoncalla or Luckimute Band of the Kalapuya Tribe.”